 Hey baseball fans!

-Well, I hope you enjoyed this book review and I hope you pick up “1967 Red Sox: The Impossible Dream Season.”
-Thanks for reading this post and check back in a few days for more of “all the buzz on what wuzz.”
+I hope you are enjoying this series and thanks for reading this post.
+The final part of the “All-Small Hall” team series is coming soon, so check back in a few days for more of “all the buzz on what wuzz.”

 Hey baseball fans!